 Being a member of the Society for Human Resource Management (SHRM) has opened up doors to so many opportunities for me.
 I’ve been able to develop my leadership skills and participate in high-impact conferences, mentor programs, networking events and volunteer opportunities.
 My involvement in SHRM helped me get both my internship and my job after college.

-The human resource emphasis within the management program prepares you for success through a curriculum that includes a strong liberal education core and major-specific coursework in management, HR and business.
+The human resource management program prepares you for success through a curriculum that includes a strong liberal education core and major-specific coursework in management, HR and business.
 A required student professional development program will also cover topics in career planning, professional image, interviewing, etiquette and networking.

-What classes do management - human resources emphasis majors take?
+What classes do human resource management majors take?

 Your classes may cover topics like: